 The second option is similar, but you start off with a dumbbell in each hand next to your body.
 You can either lift the dumbbells simultaneously or one at a time, but if you want to make the exercise more effective, I’d recommend lifting them at the same time.

 Finally, try to do the dumbbell raises while sitting on a workout bench with the backrest at a 30% angle.
 I find that this activates your front delt muscles a lot more effectively.

 2. Shoulder Press

-I usually plan my shoulder press routine right after finishing standard dumbbell presses because I have everything I need ready to go with less downtime between sets.
+I usually plan my shoulder bench press routine for the shoulder joint right after finishing the standard incline dumbbell press because I have everything I need ready to go with less downtime between sets.

 Set up your bench with the backrest in a near-vertical position, and then grab onto one dumbbell in each hand.
 Lift your hands to about head-high with your palms facing forward and your elbows at a right angle.